 Before you enter a trade and risk your money on the market, you must first find out what your per-trade dollar risk amount is.
 You don’t exceed this amount at any time.

 Then you need to know what your entry is, and when you see it, you can enter, but only then.
 Do not jump in when your entry signals or strategy is not there, this is called gambling.
-Before you enter, you need to plan a place of exit or at least plan trading exit strategy.
+Before you enter, you need to plan a place of exit or at least plan a trading exit strategy.
 You may end up deviating from this strategy depending on market conditions, but it is important that you have a plan for how you would prefer to get out of the transaction, rather than deviate from it if you really do not feel compelled because of abrupt price action changes as the trade unfolds.

-If you just accidentally jump in the market with no risk, entry and exit plan, you end up losing money for a variety of reasons, such as over-trading, over-leveraging, not taking profits / letting winners become losers, etc.
+If you just accidentally jump in the market with no risk, entry, and exit plan, you end up losing money for a variety of reasons, such as over-trading, over-leveraging, not taking profits / letting winners become losers, etc.

-9. Save your capital for “easy prey” trades
+9th commandment: Save your capital for “easy prey” trades

 Too often, traders spend their trading capital on trades that either does not meet the criteria of their trading strategy or have very poor settings.
 One of the most important ‘rules’ of trading is to preserve your capital so when the obvious setups come along, you can ‘jump’ on them like a trading predator and get the most from them.